 The roles of APSA

-The APSA play two roles.
+The APSA plays two roles.
 One is to provide an international showcase for work in the social, anthropological, political-science, and other related fields by Asia-Pacific scholars.
 Asia-Pacific scholarship has until recently been largely “off the map” in terms of so-called Western awareness of and access to it.
 The second role is to train young scholars and researchers in Asia-Pacific scholarly methods and feature some of their best work.